Build To The Line: Design and Construction Challenges

-Cardboard is uses as the primary building material in Build To The Line.
+Cardboard is used as the primary building material in Build To The Line.
 Science today informs us of the urgent need to apply approaches to design and engineering that embody key principles of sustainability and low environmental impact.
 This will mean future engineers will need to rethink the materials they choose to use and their sources.
 Efficiency will also be a key consideration in the design process to ensure that scarce or valuable resources can be maximised.

-How do I register and receive the kit?
+How do I receive the kit?

 How the challenge works: